bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 -   `4DBti`: ALS orientation and the origin between the ears
 -   `KitYokogawa`: ALS orientation and the origin between the ears
 -   `ChietiItab`: RAS orientation and the origin between the ears
+-   Any keyword from the list of [Standard template identifiers](#standard-template-identifiers)

 Note that the short descriptions above do not capture all details, There are detailed extensive descriptions of these EEG coordinate systems on the